zonneplan/KiBot/kibot/PcbDraw/README.md

     - Find the index of the smaller element (1 line code)
     - I added a replacemt for the `array` function, it just makes all matrix elements float

+- Allow constructing PcbPlotter() using an already loaded board
+  - So we don't load it again